Skip to main content

 Paying rent by credit card: Are the fees worth it?

-Take a look at your rent, which payment methods you can use, associated fees and benefits — and then decide the best option.
+Take a look at your rent, which payment methods you can use, associated fees and benefits—and then decide the best option.
 For example, let's say your rent is $1,500, and the third-party app you choose charges 3% to use a credit card.
 This means you'd be paying $45 for this service each month.
 If you pay using a rewards card offering 1% cash back, this means you've gotten $15 back in value, lowering your overall monthly app fee to $30.

 In conclusion

 Try to avoid processing fees by negotiating with your landlord.
 Either way, it's best to find a rent that doesn't overextend your budget and make it hard to pay for your basic living expenses.
-Remember that credit cards can be helpful when paying for rent, but you don't want to exceed a 30% credit utilization ratio.
+Remember that credit cards may be helpful when paying for rent, but you don't want to exceed a 30% credit utilization ratio.

 Chase has many credit cards to choose from and some may fit your needs perfectly.